-PROSPECTIVE INVESTORS SHOULD NOT RELY UPON THE PLEDGED REVENUES, THE OTHER PROJECT REVENUES AND THE DEDICATED APPROPRIATION SOURCES (AS DEFINED UNDER THE HEADING "ANTICIPATED REVENUE SOURCES") AS SUFFICIENT SOURCES OF REPAYMENT OF THE SERIES 2021 BONDS, BUT SHOULD INSTEAD EVALUATE THE LIKELIHOOD THAT THE CITY WILL APPROPRIATE MONEYS SUFFICIENT TO MAKE LOAN PAYMENTS UNDER THE FINANCING AGREEMENT RELATING TO THE BONDS FROM ITS GENERAL FUND AND OTHER LEGALLY AVAILABLE SOURCES, INCLUDING THE NON-DEDICATED APPROPRIATION SOURCES (AS DEFINED UNDER THE HEADING "ANTICIPATED REVENUE SOURCES").
+PROSPECTIVE INVESTORS SHOULD NOT RELY UPON THE PLEDGED REVENUES, THE BASS PRO LEASE PAYMENTS AND THE DEDICATED APPROPRIATION SOURCES (AS DEFINED UNDER THE HEADING "ANTICIPATED REVENUE SOURCES") AS SUFFICIENT SOURCES OF REPAYMENT OF THE SERIES 2021 BONDS, BUT SHOULD INSTEAD EVALUATE THE LIKELIHOOD THAT THE CITY WILL APPROPRIATE MONEYS SUFFICIENT TO MAKE LOAN PAYMENTS UNDER THE FINANCING AGREEMENT RELATING TO THE BONDS FROM ITS GENERAL FUND AND OTHER LEGALLY AVAILABLE SOURCES, INCLUDING THE NON-DEDICATED APPROPRIATION SOURCES (AS DEFINED UNDER THE HEADING "ANTICIPATED REVENUE SOURCES").
 VARIOUS PORTIONS OF THE PLEDGED REVENUES AND OTHER ANTICIPATED REVENUE SOURCES WILL TERMINATE PRIOR TO THE FINAL MATURITY OF THE SERIES 2021 BONDS AS DESCRIBED UNDER THE HEADING "ANTICIPATED REVENUE SOURCES."
 THE BONDS ARE NOT SECURED BY A LIEN ON THE BASS PRO STORE OR THE BASS PRO LEASE PAYMENTS OR A SECURITY INTEREST IN ANY PROPERTY OF THE CITY OR ANY DEVELOPER.

 The Bonds are not an indebtedness of City, the State or any other political subdivision thereof within the meaning of any provision of the constitution or laws of the State.
 Neither the full faith and credit nor the taxing powers of the City, the State or any political subdivision thereof is pledged to the payment of the principal of or interest on the Bonds.
 The issuance of the Bonds shall not, directly, indirectly or contingently, obligate the City, the State or any other political subdivision thereof to levy any form of taxation therefor or to make any appropriation for their payment, except as otherwise described herein.
 The Board has no taxing power.
 Payment of the principal and interest on the Bonds is not secured by any deed of trust, mortgage or other lien on any property of the City or any developer.
+The taxing power of the City is not pledged to the payment of the Loan Payments either as to principal or interest.
+The City's obligation to make the Loan Payments shall not constitute a general obligation of the City, nor shall any such obligation constitute an indebtedness of the City within the meaning of any constitutional, statutory or charter provision, limitation or restriction.